 Unusual Options Activity Insight: Airbnb

-On Monday, shares of Airbnb (NASDAQ:ABNB) saw unusual options activity.
-After the option alert, the stock price moved up to $139.51.
+On Tuesday, shares of Airbnb (NASDAQ:ABNB) saw unusual options activity.
+After the option alert, the stock price moved down to $140.23.

 - Trade Type: CALL